mre/endler.dev/content/2024/so-you-want-to-start-a-tech-podcast/index.md

 ## Develop Your Style

 As you progress, you'll naturally develop your own podcasting style.
 For me, I prefer to let guests do most of the talking, only interjecting occasionally with questions or comments.
+The motto is "say less, ask more."
+It's a good rule of thumb for interviews.
+It's not about you, it's about the guest.
+Let them shine.
+In pursuit of asking better questions, I wrote an essay on [how to ask better questions](/2024/asking-better-questions/).
-I've found that taking notes during recording helps me ask better follow-up questions.
+I've also found that taking notes during recording helps me ask better follow-up questions.

 Don't be afraid to encourage your guests when they make good points.
 A nod, a smile, or a thumbs up can go a long way in making them feel comfortable and valued.